 Unlike owned and earned media, which often rely on organic means to drive visitors to content, paid media is a far more direct method of outreach that can target very specific topics—often relating to an individual service or product.

-For this reason, it’s important for marketing teams to have a paid media strategy for their content to get it in front of the right audiences at the right time.
+For this reason, it’s important for marketing teams to have a PPC strategy for their content to get it in front of the right audiences at the right time.

 To discover what you need to develop a comprehensive marketing strategy, download The Ultimate List of Marketing Resources for Any Campaign eBook, an extensive resource with loads of helpful information for marketers.